 Parents may borrow up to the cost of education, minus any financial aid received.
-For 2017-18, the interest rate on Direct PLUS Loans is fixed at 7%.
+For 2022-23 year, the interest rate on Direct PLUS Loans was fixed at 7.54%.
 PLUS loans are subject to an origination fee.
 Repayment on PLUS loans begins within 60 days after receipt of loan proceeds and can be extended over 10 years.
 Completion of the Free Application for Federal Student Aid (FAFSA) is required.

 Need-based, part-time employment on campus traditionally has offered students the opportunity to help defray their college expenses and gain useful work experience.
 Priority is given to those students who receive student employment as a component of their financial aid award.

-Students are typically paid a wage of $9.65 per hour.
-Student work awards are in the range of $1000-$2700.
+Students are paid a wage ranging from $11/hour to $15/hour depending on the position.
+Student work awards are in the range of $1,000-$3,500.
 Work awards are not a guarantee that a student will earn a specified amount through campus employment; it is a maximum amount a student has the potential to earn.

 Renewal of Financial Assistance

 Financial aid is awarded on an annual basis and may be renewed to eligible students upon application.
-The FAFSA (Free Application for Federal Student Aid) and the St. Olaf Online Financial Aid Application must be submitted by April 30 each year.
+The FAFSA (Free Application for Federal Student Aid) must be submitted by April 30 each year.
 The amount of the renewal award is based on demonstrated financial need.

 Students may obtain information and application instructions from the Financial Aid Office.